autodesk-platform-services/aps-tutorial-postman/ModelDerivative_07/instructions/task-3_op2.md

 - Set up a webhook to notify you when the job is done.

-For this tutorial, check the status of the translation job, and wait for the `progress` parameter to become `complete`.
+For this walkthrough, check the status of the translation job, and wait for the `progress` parameter to become `complete`.
 For more information on webhooks, see the [documentation on Model Derivative webhook events](https://aps.autodesk.com/en/docs/webhooks/v1/reference/events/model_derivative_events)

-1. In the Postman sidebar, click Task 3 - Translate Source File > Option 2 - Translate to SVF2 > Check Status of Job**.
+1. In the Postman sidebar, click **Task 3 - Translate to SVF2 > Check Status of Job**.
 The request loads.

    ![Check Status of Job](../images/tutorial_07_task_3_svf2_check_status_of_translation_job_01.png "Check Status of Job")